shaimole/SAACO3/messaging/Kinesis.md

 - in SQS there is no ordering
 - in SQS FIFO there is only one consumer and order stays the same
 - in SQS FIFO queue if you want to send related data to diffrent consumers you use a group id, which works then similar to kinesis

 ### SQS VS SNS VS KINESIS

 #### SQS
 - pull data then delete message via api call from consumer
+- Message is processed by exacly one consumer (hopefully)
 - as many workers at you want
 - scales indefiently
 - need fifo for order

 #### SNS
 - push same data to multiple subscribers
 - data is not persistent
 - fan out to combine with SQS

 #### Kinesis
 - standard 2mb per shard pull data
+- consumers can consume data concurrently
 - enhanced fan ut 2mb per shard per consumer , push data
+- limited amount of consumers (by shard)
 - replay data
 - ment for real time big data
 - ordering at shard level